JackEdwardAuty/Portfolio-in-Data-Analysis-and-Data-Science/README.md

 - Demonstrates practical data‑wrangling and feature engineering on messy text data.
 - Shows familiarity with business‑style dashboarding tools and the ability to communicate findings visually.

+**Technical Highlights**

+- Built Python scripts to parse and transform Markdown templates into analysis‑ready tables (dates, times, categories, metrics).
+- Performed exploratory analysis and built interactive charts / dashboards in Excel and Tableau to explore relationships between routines, medications, and sleep or wellbeing measures.
+- Demonstrates practical data‑wrangling on real, messy text; feature engineering; and communication of insights in a way that non‑technical people can understand.

 ---

 ## 2. Masters Project – Curriculum Learning for Reinforcement Learning

 **Repository:** [Masters-Project-Exploring-Curriculum-Learning-to-Improve-Reinforcement-Learning](https://github.com/JackEdwardAuty/Masters-Project-Exploring-Curriculum-Learning-to-Improve-Reinforcement-Learning)

-This Masters dissertation investigates how **curriculum learning** – presenting tasks in order of increasing complexity – can accelerate and stabilise training of reinforcement learning agents.[web:94][web:97]
+This Masters dissertation investigates how **curriculum learning** – presenting tasks in order of increasing complexity – can accelerate and stabilise training of reinforcement learning agents.

 **What I did**

-- Implemented RL agents (using Python and deep learning / RL frameworks) and designed different curriculum strategies to control task difficulty over time.
+- Implemented and evaluated RL agents (using Python and deep learning / RL frameworks) and designed different curriculum strategies to control task difficulty over time.
-- Ran controlled experiments, collected training curves and metrics, and analysed when curriculum learning improves sample efficiency and final performance compared with baseline training.

 - Wrote a detailed thesis tying experimental results back to the broader RL and curriculum‑learning literature, strengthening skills in research communication and critical evaluation.

 **Why it matters for data roles**

 - Shows experience with complex modelling workflows, experiment tracking, and quantitative comparison of competing methods.
+- Designed and ran controlled experiments, collected training curves and metrics, and analysed when curriculum learning improves sample efficiency and final performance compared with baseline training.
 - Reinforces strengths in statistical thinking, research design, and explaining model behaviour – all valuable for applied data science and ML roles.

+**Technical Highlights**

+- Implemented and evaluated RL agents (using Python, Tenserflow and x,x,RL frameworks) and designed different curriculum strategies to control task difficulty over time.
+- Designed controlled experiments, collected training curves and metrics, and analysed when curriculum learning improves sample efficiency and final performance compared with baseline training.
+- Shows ability to manage complex codebases, design controlled experiments, and interpret model behaviour – skills that transfer directly to A/B testing and model evaluation in industry.

 ---